dbayart/delete-pending-requests-on-facebook/README.md

 # How to delete all your pending friend's requests on Facebook ?
-This is a short tutorial to show you how to execute a small script to delete all your pending friend's requests at once.
+A tutorial to show you how to execute a small script, to delete all your pending friend's requests at once.

 This script works well with the _Google Chrome_ webbrowser.